DETAILED ACTION

 Response to Arguments

 Examiner respectfully disagrees.
-In response to applicant's argument that the Examiner's conclusion of obviousness is based upon improper hindsight reasoning, it must be recognized that any judgment on obviousness is in a sense necessarily a reconstruction based upon hindsight reasoning.
+In response to applicant's argument that the examiner's conclusion of obviousness is based upon improper hindsight reasoning, it must be recognized that any judgment on obviousness is in a sense necessarily a reconstruction based upon hindsight reasoning.
 But so long as it takes into account only knowledge which was within the level of ordinary skill at the time the claimed invention was made, and does not include knowledge gleaned only from the applicant's disclosure, such a reconstruction is proper.
+The combination of Burström and Taft does not use impermissible hindsight reasoning as the rejection relies the teachings of Burström and Taft discovered in their cited publications and not on the Applicant’s specification.
 See In re McLaughlin, 443 F.2d 1392, 170 USPQ 209 (CCPA 1971).

 Conclusion

-The prior art made of record and not relied upon is considered pertinent to applicant's disclosure.
-Henig et al., U.S. Pat.
-No. 9,513,174 B2, teaches monitoring for faults in a smart grid.
+The prior art made of record and not relied upon is considered pertinent to applicant's disclosure, Wang et al., U.S. Pub.
+No 2020/0293032 A1, Wang teaches a method and system for monitoring a power substation using data from several sensors and machine learning.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to Denise R Karavias whose telephone number is (469)295-9152.
 The examiner can normally be reached 7:00 - 3:00 M-F.